BillReyor/meshtastic-llm/README.md

 python meshtastic_llm_bot.py
 ```

 The program will wait for direct messages and messages on the `Emerald` channel, sending back the LLM's response in numbered chunks for easy ordering.
-Every so often it also broadcasts a random joke to `Emerald` for users to reply to.
+Every so often it also broadcasts a random hacker message about EmeraldCon for users to reply to.

 ### Commands